wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 0. PROTIP: Drag the app icon and drop it on your Mac Dock for easy access.

-0. Use your mouse to click the "Visual Studio" icon to open the program.
+0. Use your mouse to click the "Visual Studio" icon to open the program to see this:

    ![vs-mac-2019-new-669x269-10031](https://user-images.githubusercontent.com/300046/56381902-5f842400-61d3-11e9-8a22-0e594d4dd570.jpg)

 0. Dismiss the pop-up by clicking the red dot at its upper left corner.

    ### Check for Updates